 More serious acts of hazing include, but are not limited to, activities can place persons at risk of serious physical and/or psychological harm:

-● Consuming any substance, food, beverage, liquid or other substance)
+● Compelled consumption of any substance, including food, beverages, or other substances;

 ● Being nude in a public or private place or humiliating behavior